slamora/brackets-wiki/Extension-UI-Guidelines.md

 ### A Living Document.
 This is an initial draft of the Extension UI Guidelines.
 They are designed to meet the current understood needs of purposed extensions.
-The Brackets team is open to any suggestions on feautures that may have been overlooked.
+The Brackets team is open to any suggestions on features that may have been overlooked.

 To help illustrate correct user interface implementation, design compositions have been included with a fictional CoffeeScript extension.
 Some guidelines rely on features not yet included in Brackets; these have been noted and serve as a projection of current plans.